+-

-(the "debtor")
+ADDRESS: (the "debtor")

+DESCRIPTION OF INTEREST IN LAND:

 (the "taxable property")

-TAKE NOTICE that a Notice of Seizure and Assignment of Taxable Property was given in respect of the taxable property on , 20.
+TAKE NOTICE that a Notice of Seizure and A respect of the taxable property on

-AND TAKE NOTICE that unpaid taxes, including penalties and interest, in the amount of dollars (\$), remain unpaid and are due and owing in respect of the taxable property.
+AND TAKE NOTICE that unpaid taxes, include dollars (\$), remain unpaid a property. ding penalties and interest, in the amount of and are due and owing in respect of the taxable

-AND TAKE NOTICE that a sale of the right to assignment of the taxable property will be conducted by public tender [auction] for unpaid taxes, penalties and interest owed to the Shxwha:y Village First Nation.
+AND TAKE NOTICE that a sale of the right to conducted by public tender [auction] for unpa Kanaka Bar Indian Band.

 The public tender [auction] will take place on:

-, 20 at o'clock at
+, 20 o' 'clock at

 [location].

-The tax administrator will conduct the public tender [auction] at the above time and place unless it is necessary to adjourn in which case a further notice will be published.
+The tax administrator will conduct the public ter necessary to adjourn in which case a further no nder [auction] at the above time and place unless it is ptice will be published.